-About Sexuality
+About Sexuality and Gender Identity

-- That sexuality is a positive aspect of one's personality. - How to take responsibility for sexual choices and behavior. - That biological sex, gender identity and expression, and sexual orientation are part of sexual identity. - That there are a lot of different and normal ways to have sex. - That people may form healthy sexual relationships with people of any gender.
+- That sexuality is a positive aspect of one's personality. - How to take ownership over and responsibility for sexual choices and behavior. - That sexual orientation is a part of sexual identity. - That there are a lot of different and normal ways to have sex. - That people may form healthy sexual relationships with people of any gender.